State space models can express n-gram languages: Introduction

 \section{Introduction}

-Over the past two decades, breakthroughs in deep learning have revolutionized natural language processing tasks, including language modelling (\cite{gpt2}, \cite{gpt3}), question-answering (\cite{bert}, \cite{xlnet}) and machine translation \cite{sutskever}.
-These tasks involve training models that map an input sequence of words to an output sequence of words.
-More recently, transformer models with attention-based layers have been used to obtain further improvements in these natural language processing tasks \cite{vaswani}.
+Over the past two decades, breakthroughs in deep learning have revolutionized natural language processing tasks, including language modeling (\cite{gpt2}, \cite{gpt3}), question answering (\cite{bert}, \cite{xlnet}), and machine translation \cite{sutskever}.
+While $n$-gram models were used widely for next-word prediction before the advent of deep learning, it was empirically observed that language models using recurrent neural networks (RNNs) were more effective for complex tasks.
+Although transformer models, with their attention-based layers, have since led to significant advancements in these tasks \cite{vaswani}, recent research has revisited RNN architectures \cite{beck2024xlstmextendedlongshortterm, feng2024rnnsneeded, reinvent-rnn}, and investigated variants known as state space models (SSMs).
+Notably, SSMs \cite{statespace1, statespace2, statespace3, mamba} can be trained efficiently in parallel like transformers, while requiring less memory than transformers for inference.

-Recent advances have been empirical in nature, with new deep learning architectures being developed by trial and error, and validated on large datasets \cite{roberta}.
-A key open problem in natural language processing is to provide a rigorous theoretical explanation for the success of neural language models on next-word prediction tasks involving real-world datasets.
-Such an explanation could lead to the design of more efficient architectures and training algorithms.
+Recent advances have largely been empirical, with new deep learning architectures developed through experimentation and validated on large datasets \cite{roberta, gpt2, gpt3}.
+A key open problem in natural language processing is to provide a rigorous theoretical framework for the success of deep learning models on next-word prediction tasks.
+Such a framework could lead to the design of more efficient architectures for SSMs and RNNs, and provide additional insights into the inner workings of these black-box models.
+A theoretical understanding of how SSMs and RNNs obtained through gradient-based optimization techniques encode the rules governing $n$-gram languages, and solve the next-word prediction task in this context, would be a first step towards a more rigorous mathematical framework explaining their success in natural language processing.

-In order to explain these empirical successes that neural networks models have enjoyed, researchers have drawn upon a large body of linguistics research on formal language theory \cite{chomsky}, \cite{chomsky2}, \cite{chomsky3}.
-A line of work analyzes their effectiveness on specific examples of languages such as $a^n b^n$ and $n$-ary boolean expressions (see \cite{schmidhuber1}, \cite{sennhauser}).
-However, these examples of context-free languages are too restrictive to model interesting subsets of the English language.

-In formal language theory, a set of combinatorial rules describes an iterative process for generating valid sentences in that language \cite{chomsky}.
-These combinatorial rules are crucially important, as they govern the next-word prediction task.
-While they are simple to state for languages such as $a^n b^n$, they are more complicated for formal languages that can model English sentences.
-This leads us to the question of how neural language models can encode these combinatorial rules and solve the next-word prediction task.

-\textbf{Our contribution.} To address these problems, in this paper we study a class of formal languages that can be constructed from graphical data, and be used to model real-world examples of English sentences.
-Our graphical model is based on the observation that if we start with a given sentence, certain words can be replaced with variants to generate other valid sentences.